kohya-ss/sd-scripts/README.md

 The command to install PyTorch is as follows:
 `pip3 install torch==2.4.0 torchvision==0.19.0 --index-url https://download.pytorch.org/whl/cu124`

+Aug 20, 2024:
+FLUX.1 supports multi-resolution inference, so training at multiple resolutions may be possible and the results may be improved (like 1024x1024, 768x768 and 512x512 ... you can use any resolution).

+The script seems to support multi-resolution even in the current version, __if `--cache_latents_to_disk` is not specified__.
+Please try if you are interested.
+See [FLUX.1 Multi-resolution training](#flux1-multi-resolution-training) for details.

+We will support multi-resolution caching to disk in the near future.

 Aug 19, 2024:
 In `flux_train.py`, the memory consumption during model saving is reduced when `--save_precision` is set to the same value as `--mixed_precision` (about 22GB).
 Please set the same value unless there is a reason.